PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 (pycodestyle) dierus01 at e108032-lin in ~$
 ```

-Few things from the code above:
+A few notes from the code above:

-* autopep8 by default doesn't perform in place changes (enable it with -i)
+* By default, autopep8 doesn't perform in-place changes (enable it with `-i`).
-* it doesn't fix every error: it cannot generate code for you, don't be lazy
+* It doesn't fix every error; it cannot generate code for you.

-Pystylecode is never wrong, you are (smile) Let's try to stick as much as possible to PEP8 without introducing any exception.

 ##### Black

-Our sanity check pipelines will run few checks on python files.
-Among those checks, black is run.
-From their website:
+Our sanity check pipelines runs a few checks on Python files, among them Black:

 > By using Black, you agree to cede control over minutiae of hand-formatting.
 In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
 You will save time and mental energy for more important matters.

 > Black makes code review faster by producing the smallest diffs possible.
 Blackened code looks the same regardless of the project you’re reading.
 Formatting becomes transparent after a while and you can focus on the content instead.

-Sanity checks will be running on a submitted Pull request hence they will perform only a checks without changing any code. it is down to the user submitting compliant code.
+Sanity checks run on all pull requests, and they perform the check but do not change any code.
+It is down to you to submit compliant code.

-Black can be integrated on many editors: http://black.readthedocs.io/en/stable/editor_integration.html
+Black can be integrated [with many editors](http://black.readthedocs.io/en/stable/editor_integration.html).

 #### PEP257

-Code is good when there is documentation attached.
-Luckily we have PEP257 which explains docstring convention for Python.
-Those are conventions, but please let's stick as much as possible to those.
+PEP257 explains docstring conventions for Python.

-Like pep8, we have tools to check if we are missing docstrings.
+Like PEP8, we have tools to check if we are missing docstrings:

-##### pep257

 ```
 (pep257) dierus01 at e108032-lin in ~$ pip install pep257